Back to Articles

 A max enveloped waveform overlaid on recorded data.

-This proposed approach incorporates multiple real-world data sets into one representative waveform.
-Using one shock event to create a synthesized SRS waveform would give an incomplete description of shock vibrations that may occur in the field.
+The following method of converting time history to an SRS combines multiple data sets into one representative waveform.
+A synthesized SRS waveform created with one recorded shock event would give an incomplete description of shock vibrations that may occur in the EUE.

 Why Maximum Acceleration?